intellectual-frontiers/www.intellectualfrontiers.com/src/content/docs/patent-summaries/crowdsourcing-driven-innovation-monitoring.md

 ## Harnessing New Technology for Innovation Tracking

-This technology, presents itself as a potent solution to these quandaries and by leveraging this technology, we can make sure of the following functionalities being taken care of:
+By leveraging this patent technology, we can make sure of the following functionalities being taken care of:

 ## Integrity Assurance